One Big Beautiful Bill Act Summary: What High-Income Households Need to Know

 What benefits can you anticipate under the OBBBA in relation to your end-of-year taxes?

-Those in the top bracket (above $626,350 for single filers and $751,600 for married couples filing jointly) would have seen their tax rates increased to 39.6 percent if the policy had been permitted to sunset.
-Instead, the OBBBA caps it at 37 percent – providing substantial savings!
+Those in the top bracket (which for 2026 begins at $640,600 for single filers and $768,700 for married couples filing jointly) would have seen their tax rates increased to 39.6 percent if the policy had been permitted to sunset.
+Instead, the OBBBA caps it at 37 percent, providing substantial savings!

 Not to mention, the standard deduction is almost double what it would have been without the TCJA.
-For single filers, the new permanent standardized deduction for 2025 is $15,750 (compared to the previous rate of $8,350).
-Couples filing jointly can expect a deduction of $31,500 (compared to the previous rate of $16,700).
-Both are indexed for inflation.
+For single filers, the new permanent standardized deduction for 2026 has adjusted to $15,750.
+Couples filing jointly can expect a deduction of $31,500.
+Both will continue to be indexed for inflation in the coming years.

 State and Local Taxes (SALT)